lamontblack1/FindFriends/readme.md

 * [npm path package](https://www.npmjs.com/package/path)

 # How users can get started with this project
-Simply click the link at the top of the page.
+Simply click the link at the top of this readme page.